 If your potential customer can't tell in just an instant, after looking at your flyer, what you're selling, what product or service is, then the design will not work.

-Once you spend money on printing and distribution, you'll be mad not to print on the back of the flyer as well.
+Once you spend money on printing and distribution, you'll be mad not to print on the back of the flyer as card card-body.
 Use the back for a really great offer, or extra details on you and your products.
 There can be an offer on the front too.
 Spending money on a flyer without a super good offer is just pointless.
 Every business needs to come up with the right offer, something that doesn't cost you a lot of money, but still your potential customer thinks they're getting something great without spending a lot of money.
 The best option is something free - we all love free things.

 Then once the offer is right, add in a deadline.
 Make them act now, and add the perception of scarcity and your response rate will increase dramatically.